katiem120598/portfolio_11.12.2025/replit.md

 - Cache control is disabled in development to see changes immediately
 - The site uses custom fonts and creative coding libraries that load at runtime
 - Scrapbook layout uses absolute positioning with percentage-based coordinates relative to reference images
-- Reference images use eager loading to ensure proper positioning, while filler/dependent images use lazy loading
+- All images load eagerly to ensure proper preloader behavior (waits for complete page load before displaying)